Ringo the 4th: Release

 "Wings", backed with "Just a Dream", was released as a single in the US on 25 August 1977.
 On 5 September Starr promoted the single by having an interview with Los Angeles DJ Dave Herman.
 On 16 September, "Drowning in the Sea of Love", backed with "Just a Dream" was released in the UK.
 Ringo the 4th was released on 20 September in the UK, and 10 days later in the US.

 The album was a failure upon its release, both commercially and critically.
 Never touching the UK charts, the album managed to make it to No. 162 in the US.
 The "Drowning in the Sea of Love" single, originally planned as the first US single, was released in the US on 18 October.
 Shortly thereafter, Atlantic dropped Starr from their roster.
-In the UK, Polydor fulfilled its three-album contractual requirement by following up with a children's album, Scouse the Mouse (1977) which featured Starr, in the lead role, performing around half of the material.
+In the UK, Polydor fulfilled its three-album contractual requirement by following up with a children's album, Scouse the Mouse (1977) which featured Starr, in the lead role, performing eight of fifteen tracks.

-Neither of the two singles pulled from Ringo the 4th, "Wings" and "Drowning in the Sea of Love" charted in the US.
+Neither of the two singles pulled from Ringo the 4th, "Wings" or "Drowning in the Sea of Love", charted in the US.
 In foreign countries, other songs were released as singles: "Sneaking Sally Through the Alley", backed with "Tango All Night" (Australia) and "Tango All Night", backed with "It's No Secret" (Argentina).
-The cover photos were by Starr's fiancée, Nancy Lee Andrews.
 Ringo the 4th was reissued on CD, on the same day as Ringo's Rotogravure, in the US on 16 August 1992, by Atlantic.
 The song "Wings" was re-recorded years later, and released on Ringo's Ringo 2012 album and again as a lead single in 2012.
 The album was re-issued on Valentine's Day in 2020 as two different colored vinyl variants (gold and red) by Friday Music.
 The album saw another reissue as part of Record Store Day in 2022 with a translucent orange vinyl along with Starr's 1983 album Old Wave.